-Seismic Analysis of piping systems is performed to safeguard the piping systems for unforeseen earthquake events.
-During the initial design phase, based on earlier earthquake data available in codes, piping system, and civil structures are designed to withstand piping movements during seismic events.
-The ASME B 31 codes provide the allowable stresses for seismic analysis of piping systems.
-An equivalent static seismic analysis in the most preferred method.
+Seismic Analysis of piping systems is performed to safeguard the piping systems from unforeseen earthquake events.
+During the initial design phase, based on earlier earthquake data available in codes and standards, piping systems and civil structures are designed to withstand piping movements during seismic events.
+The ASME B31 codes provide the allowable stresses for seismic analysis of piping systems.
+An equivalent static seismic analysis is the most preferred method, even though dynamic analysis is possible.

 Piping Seismic Analysis Basis

 The criteria for line selection for seismic analysis are normally mentioned in the ITB documents if the construction site falls under the seismic zone.
-If the same is not mentioned then on broad respect following lines can be considered:
+If the same is not mentioned then the following lines can be considered:

-- Lines with outside diameter 6” and larger.
+- Lines with an outside diameter of 6” and larger.

-- Strain sensitive equipment: Compressor, Turbine, and Pump.
+- Piping systems connected to Strain-sensitive equipment like Compressor, Turbine, and Pump.

 - Heater and Cold box connected lines.